Enduros offer adventure, friendship, tough trails and opportunities to triumph. Entering one might just be the best 50 bucks you’ll ever spend.

-In a woods race, if you come to a wide section just before the trail disappears into some trees or underbrush, and there are three or more riders sitting on their bikes with their helmets off, one of two things is on the other side: a huge hill or a nasty creek crossing.
+In a woods race, if you come to a wide section just before the trail disappears into some trees or brush, and there are three or more riders sitting on their bikes with their helmets off, one of two things is on the other side: a huge hill or a nasty creek crossing.

 I rode up on three or four riders, helmets off.
 The trail disappeared into some trees.
 I looked left and right.
 I looked up.
 Way up, though a break in the canopy, I saw a sliver of dry dirt.
 That meant it was a hill.
 I had half a second to make a choice: stop and assess or maintain my momentum.